trungvuh/Route101/README.md

   + **Jakes Gordon** for his very details step-by-step tutorial on how to build a racing game.
 His tutorial was what helped me the most in understanding about how all the little components of the game interact with each other.
 Details can be found [here](https://codeincomplete.com/posts/javascript-racer-v1-straight/)

   + **Pixel Warehouse** and **Sega Senesis** for all the graphic contents in this game.
 It can be found [here](http://pixel.garoux.net/?scr=sprites&game_id=44&p=1)

+  + Some of the billboards are also 'personalized'.
+Can you spot what they are?